About

 Bingqing Chen

-PhD candidate at CMU, focusing on constraint-based optimisation, physical mechanisms, and safe learning, applied to autonomous driving
+Machine Learning Research Scientist at Bosch Research, focusing on constraint-based optimisation, physical mechanisms, and safe learning, applied to autonomous driving

 Xinshuo Weng

-PhD candidate at CMU, Research Scientist at NVIDIA; focusing on 3D computer vision and generative models for autonomous systems
+Research Scientist at NVIDIA Research; focusing on 3D computer vision and generative models for autonomous systems

 Siddha Ganju